Basic example#

 LRL of Reservoir 2: 650.0

-We continue the process of setting all relevant attributes to the reservoir objects. !!!Ref. til I/O.
+We continue the process of setting all relevant attributes to the reservoir objects.
+The attributes have different datatypes, see how pyshop handles the different datatypes in the documentation:

-# Setting the stage storage curve, the relation between the reservoir volume (in Mm3) and the height of the reservoir (in masl)
+# Setting the storage-level curve, the relation between the reservoir volume (in Mm3) and the height of the reservoir (in masl)

 rsv1.vol_head.set(